def-au1t/def-au1t/README.md

 My name is Jacek Nitychoruk and I am software developer.

-Currently, I'm software engineer [@Software Mansion](https://swmansion.com/).
+Currently, I'm software engineer @ [Software Mansion](https://swmansion.com/).
 My professional experience is related to web and mobile development.
 I work mostly with React Native, React.js and Node.js, but I'm also not afraid of lower-level technologies.

 <!-- Right now, I'm part of [Comm](https://comm.app/) developer team. -->